OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 **Your turn:**

+- Follow the instructions above to comment on a ticket that someone created.

+- Mention Julie

-- On the ticket you previously created, assign the ticket to Nicole, add a label for an enhancement, mention Julie, and attach a picture of a cat (such as a picture you copy from the internet, or attach a picture you have saved on your computer)
+- Attach a picture of a cat (such as a picture you copy from the internet, or attach a picture you have saved on your computer)

-- Add a comment that says, 'related to #10' and link to ticket [#10](https://github.com/OHSU-Library/github-tutorial/issues/10)
+- Include a comment that says, 'related to #10' and link to ticket [#10](https://github.com/OHSU-Library/github-tutorial/issues/10)

-### 2.2 How to comment on tickets

-- Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo

-- Scroll to the bottom of the ticket, and add content in the "Leave a comment" field

-- Use the top tool bar to format your text, add **bold**, *italic*, lists etc.

-- Preview your text to see how your formatting looks

-**Your turn:**

-- Follow the instructions above to comment on a ticket that someone created

 ### 3. How to organize issues into Projects and Milestones